-Yankton, SD In the morning, the council with the Yankton Sioux continues.
-Several Sioux give speeches, and Clark and Ordway take notes.
-Dorion is assigned a diplomatic mission and leaves with the Yanktons.
+In the morning, the council started yesterday with the Yankton Sioux continues.
+Today, several Sioux give speeches, and Clark and Sgt.
+Ordway take notes.
+Trader Pierre Dorion is assigned a diplomatic mission to make peace with all the region’s Nations.

 Wahktágeli, Yankton Sioux Chief